Health Canada

 • Rodenticides

-Empty commercial premises where food is to be stored or grown, including, but not limited to:
+Empty commercial premises where commodities are to be stored or grown, including, but not limited to:

-• disinfection of potato storage bins on farms and cooperatives
+• disinfection of crop (potato) storage bins on farms and cooperatives

 • empty greenhouses and mushroom houses devoid of growth media